joeschwehr/gen/README.md

 RELATIVE DATE
 * I am assuming the day of the week starts on Sunday
 * The requirements for "this week", "last week", and "this month" don't really make sense to me.
-I've believe I've completed these requirements successfully, but I've also added notes to the page and additional output.
+I've believe I've completed these requirements successfully, but I've also added notes to the page along with additional output.
 * "Long time ago: everything else" makes no sense to me.
 I've added additional output here in an effort to statisfy requirements for "Long time ago".
 * Units tests have been added for multiple years, leap years, and when tests span two years
 * All tests are passing